arixmkii/qcw/README.md

 podman machine init -v ""
 ```

-All other options (except virtfs volume mounts) from QEMU on MacOS/Linux should work the same way, so, one should be able to
+All other options (except virtfs volume mounts) from QEMU on Linux should work the same way, so, one should be able to
 tweak the machine to the needed performance requirements.

 File system mounts on Windows are unsupported since Podman QEMU had switched to `virtiofsd` for providing access to host file